 Like any big North American city, Toronto can eat up a lot of your travel budget with constant temptations in the form of shopping, fine foods, and other luxury indulgences.
 But, sometimes free or cheap activities offer visitors an experience that is more authentic than typical tourist activities and can add a nice balance to a travel itinerary.
-If you want to save money in Toronto or even if you're not on a budget, check out the following free or almost free things to do in Toronto.
+If you want to save money in Toronto or even if you're not on a budget, check out the following free or inexpensive things to do in Toronto.

 01 of 11

-One of the most popular ways to tour this unique Toronto neighborhood is by Segway: a two-wheeled, self-balancing transportation method.
-Check Distillery District Segway tour rates on Viator.
+One of the most popular ways to tour this unique Toronto neighborhood is by Segway, a two-wheeled, self-balancing transportation method.
+Check distillery district Segway tour rates on Viator.

 02 of 11

 St. Lawrence Market consists of three historic buildings in downtown Toronto that house an antique market, a food market and other public space.
 Food & Wine magazine has called St. Lawrence Market one of the world's top 25 markets.
 Even the Pope has shopped there!
 Pick up a cheap lunch and enjoy on the outdoor patio.

 On Sundays, the antique market draws collectors and browsers from far and wide.
 And don't miss the gallery upstairs, which offers free exhibitions highlighting Toronto history and culture.